The "Land of our Ancestors" project

 3 Communities to build an innovative tourism offer focused on roots tourism

-The "Land of our Ancestors" project is based on a unique cooperation between three geographically distant communities, which are nevertheless convinced of the need to join forces to develop a coherent tourist offer and pool their resources.
+The "Land of our Ancestors" project is based on a unique cooperation between three geographically distant local authorities who are nevertheless convinced of the need to join forces to develop a coherent tourist offer and pool their resources.
 Alone we go fast, but with several we go further!

 With a unique tangible and intangible heritage linked to the emigration to New France, the Interco Normandie Sud Eure, the Communauté de Communes des Hauts du Perche and the Community of Communes of the Marennes basinhave decided to jointly conduct a cooperation project focused on the development of an innovative form of tourism: roots tourism.
 The common challenge: to facilitate contact and travel for North Americans and Canadians in search of their French origins!